althafvly/WebWhatsappBotFree/README.md

+NOTE : This app is still in wip (not working correctly)

+Bug : Browser not clicking enter after url (https://web.whatsapp.com/send?phone=+91*&text=hello) is passed

 # Web Whatsapp Bot Free
 This is a C# application that sends text message via WebWhatsapp to data in excel or vfc files.
 ## To start and test